 For a faster view of whether you will be able to contact a specific DX Station that is currently on the air, the DXSummit.fi spotting website has incorporated propagation predictions on their website.
 If you find a DX station spotted there that you contact, just right click on the DX callsign and select VOACAP from the drop-down.
 You just need to choose whether you are a Basic (100 watts and a Wire) or a Super station (Amplifier and Directional Antenna).
 You can also look at views of Short Path or Long Path.
 It will give you a good view of when you need to be on which band to contact the DX station.

 The best website that I have found for 6 meters is DXMaps.com .
 It provides a map view of the world or you can select a continent.
 Based on spotting network data, it shows 6 meter contacts and color codes them by Sporadic-E, Multihop ES, Meteor Scatter, etc… even Aurora.
 You can also get a view of 10 meters, 2 meters or 70 cm.
 If you sign up for a free account, you can subscribe to real time notifications when there is an opening near you.

 2 Meter Propagation

 These are the websites that I like to visit to understand the propagation forecast for the day.
-If your favorite site is not on the list, add a comment so that we and the rest of our readers can check it out.
+If your favorite site is not on the list, add a comment so that the rest of our readers and we can check it out.